10 Benefits of Botox: and 4 Mistakes That Could Age Your Face

 This is super important, especially for us older folks, because what works for someone in their 30s might not do the trick for more mature faces.

-And, more importantly, we'll tell you what you can do to prevent it, along with special anti-aging tips from cosmetic medicine expert, Dr. Sarah Hart.
+And, more importantly, we'll tell you what you can do to prevent it, along with special tips from cosmetic medicine expert, Dr. Sarah Hart.

 There are many uses and benefits of botulinum toxin, including medical reasons to treat excessive sweating (hyperhidrosis), TMJ, or an overactive bladder.